SarvarKh/ofn-wiki/Orientation.md

 Usage Notes:
 *  A Hub / Distributor can have separate and concurrent order cycles e.g. for different collection and delivery dates or dealing with different classes of products (e.g. bulk dry goods, fresh produce etc)
 *  An order cycle can be available through one or more Hubs (e.g. buyers can choose their Hub for collection or delivery)
-*  MULTI-TENANCY - each Distributor/Hub is running its own show.
+*  MULTI-TENANCY - each Hub (and Producer) is running its own show.
 They have their own fees, payment methods and shipping methods so that they can customise what they are offering their customers.

 ### Products and Variants <a id="Products">

 The product and variant system is mostly unchanged from the [Spree standard](http://guides.spreecommerce.com/products_and_variants.html).
-The only significant difference is that every product **must** be associated with a Supplier.
-We have also made some changes to the administration interface for more efficient management of products and variants e.g. bulk product edit.
+The only significant difference is that every product **must** be associated with a Producer.
+We have also made some changes to the administration interface for more efficient management of products and variants e.g. Products / Bulk Product Edit.

 Variants enable the same product to be easily organised by size of package, quantity, quality, colour etc. This means that the same product (e.g. olive oil from Olivia Green) can be easily sold in different size bottles at different prices.